How Much Does A Fabric Building Cost?

 Invariably, one of the first questions we get when talking to someone about a building is, “How much does a fabric building cost?”.

 While several factors affect how we calculate a building’s price, we can start with simple square foot ROM (rough order of magnitude) pricing.
-The cost of a basic tension fabric building will typically range from $4 to $10 per square foot and increase as the building becomes more complex.
-This ROM includes installation but does not include foundation costs.
+The cost of a basic tension fabric building will typically range from $10 to $15 per square foot and increase as the building becomes more complex.
+This ROM does not include installation or foundation costs.

 What are the factors involved in calculating a building's price?